hanjingo/doc/interview.md

 #### What are lambda expressions in C++11 and later?

 Lambdas are inline, anonymous function objects with optional captures.
 They enable concise callbacks and algorithms.

+For more info, see: [C++ Features#lambda](LANG/C++/feature.md)

+#### Explain how lambda expressions capture variables by value versus by reference, and what potential pitfalls should you be aware of with each?

+Lambda expressions capture variables either by value (`[=]` or `[var]`) or by reference (`[&]` or `[&var]`).
+By value copies the variable into the lambda's closure at creation time – safe but may be stale if you expect changes.
+By reference captures the variable's address – changes outside the lambda are visible, but you risk dangling references if the referenced variable goes out of scope before the lambda is called.

+For more info, see: [C++ Features#lambda](LANG/C++/feature.md)

+#### How would you ensure safety when deciding which lambda capture method to use in a multi-threaded application?

+In multi-threaded applications, **prefer capture-by-value** for safety unless you have specific performance or synchronization requirements.
+By-value captures eliminate data races because each thread gets its own independent copy.
+When you must capture by reference, **guarantee the referenced object outlives the lambda** using proper synchronization (`std::mutex`, atomic operations, or lifetime management like `std::shared_ptr`).
+Never capture local stack variables by reference in lambdas passed to other threads.

+For more info, see: [C++ Features#lambda](LANG/C++/feature.md)

 #### What is the main use of the keyword “Volatile”?